kellsaro/docs/docs/generic_view.md

 # Generic Cenit Process

-Cenit is an open iPaSS system where, among others functionalities, the most used is to make flows integrations.
+Cenit is an open iPaaS system where, among others functionalities, the most used is to make flows integrations.

 The following description shows a basic idea of integration in Cenit.